10 Proof of Income Documents Landlords Use to Verify Income

 - Income amount and frequency

-Landlords need to verify if the payments are monthly or paid in one lump sum.
-If it’s a lump sum, request additional bank statements to make sure there’s still enough money to supplement or pay rent consistently.
-If the agreement is structured as a monthly stipend, ensure it’s the income multiple you’re willing to accept.
+Landlords must verify if the payments are monthly or paid in one lump sum.
+If it’s a lump sum, request additional bank statements to ensure there’s still enough money to supplement or pay rent consistently.
+If the agreement is structured as a monthly stipend, make sure it’s the income multiple you’re willing to accept.

 10. Landlord Reference Letter

-A reference from a previous landlord should be supplementary documentation, giving insight into the applicant’s character and financial standing in relation to previous rental properties.
-Similar to the letter of employment, the landlord reference letter needs to be requested from the applicant’s previous landlord, which may take more time and effort to get.
+A reference from a previous landlord should be supplementary documentation, giving insight into the applicant’s character and financial standing concerning previous rental properties.
+Like the employment letter, the landlord reference letter must be requested from the applicant’s previous landlord, which may take more time and effort.
 In addition, some landlords may refuse to write them at all.

 How to Verify Income From a Landlord Reference Letter